1993–94 Dallas Mavericks season: Off-season

+Regular season

-Despite the addition of Mashburn, and second-year star Jim Jackson playing in his first full season, the Mavericks' misery continued as they lost 23 of their first 24 games, including a 20-game losing streak between November and December, which tied the infamous 1972–73 Philadelphia 76ers; the record was later on broken by the 1995–96 Vancouver Grizzlies and the 1997–98 Denver Nuggets, where both teams lost 23 consecutive games, which was then later broken by the 2010–11 Cleveland Cavaliers and the 2013–14 Philadelphia 76ers, who lost 26 consecutive games.
+Under Buckner, and despite the addition of Mashburn, and with second-year star Jim Jackson playing in his first full season, the Mavericks' misery continued as they lost 23 of their first 24 games, including a 20-game losing streak between November and December, which tied the infamous 1972–73 Philadelphia 76ers; the record was later on broken by the 1995–96 Vancouver Grizzlies and the 1997–98 Denver Nuggets, where both teams lost 23 consecutive games, which was then later broken by the 2010–11 Cleveland Cavaliers and the 2013–14 Philadelphia 76ers, who lost 26 consecutive games.
 The Mavericks then suffered a 16-game losing streak (which led to a 2–39 record), on their way to a miserable 3–40 record at the end of January.

 At mid-season, the team traded Derek Harper to the New York Knicks in exchange for Tony Campbell to replace Knicks point guard Doc Rivers, who played only 19 games due to a knee injury and missed the remainder of the season, and signed free agent Lorenzo Williams.
-The Mavericks held a 6–42 record at the All-Star break, and continued to struggle posting a 17-game losing streak between March and April, but would post a 5–8 record in April.
-They won their final two games finishing in last place in the Midwest Division with a miserable record of 13–69, narrowly missing out on back-to-back 70-loss seasons.
+The Mavericks held a 6–42 record at the All-Star break, and continued to struggle posting a 17-game losing streak between March and April, but posted a 5–8 record in April.
+The team won their final two games of the season, finishing in last place in the Midwest Division with a miserable 13–69 record, narrowly missing out on back-to-back 70-loss seasons.

-Jackson averaged 19.2 points, 4.7 rebounds and 4.6 assists per game, while Mashburn averaged 19.2 points and 4.5 rebounds per game, and was named to the NBA All-Rookie First Team, and finished in third place in Rookie of the Year voting.
-In addition, second-year center Sean Rooks provided the team with 11.4 points and 5.5 rebounds per game, but only played just 47 games due to injury, while Doug Smith provided with 8.8 points and 4.4 rebounds per game, and Fat Lever contributed 6.9 points and 2.0 steals per game.
-Meanwhile, Tim Legler contributed 8.3 points per game off the bench, Jones averaged 5.8 points and 7.5 rebounds per game, and second-round draft pick Lucious Harris contributed 5.4 points per game also off the bench.
+Jackson averaged 19.2 points, 4.7 rebounds and 4.6 assists per game, while Mashburn averaged 19.2 points and 4.5 rebounds per game, and was named to the NBA All-Rookie First Team, and second-year center Sean Rooks provided the team with 11.4 points and 5.5 rebounds per game, but only played just 47 games due to injury.
+In addition, Campbell contributed 9.7 points per game in 41 games after the trade, while Doug Smith provided with 8.8 points and 4.4 rebounds per game, and Tim Legler contributed 8.3 points per game.
+Meanwhile, Fat Lever averaged 6.9 points and 2.0 steals per game, Jones averaged 5.8 points and 7.5 rebounds per game, rookie shooting guard, and second-round draft pick Lucious Harris contributed 5.4 points per game, and Williams provided with 3.2 points, 6.1 rebounds and 1.2 blocks per game in 34 games.

+During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Mashburn and Jones were both selected for the inaugural NBA Rookie Game, as members of the Sensations team.
+Mashburn also finished in third place in Rookie of the Year voting.
+The Mavericks finished 25th in the NBA in home-game attendance, with an attendance of 526,414 at the Reunion Arena during the regular season, which was the third-lowest in the league.